techgaun/ex_nrel/README.md

   format: "json"
 ```

 Output can be either `json` or `xml`.
-Currently, the `xml` output returns the string itself so necessary parsing must be done by the SDK user.
 You can also specify `format` as part of your queries in any of the API calls to get the data of specific format.
 For example, `ExNrel.Electricity.UtilityRate.get(lat: 39.323, lon: -94.23, format: "json")` explicitly returns `json` overriding the default configuration.

 ExNrel supports following APIs offered by NREL.